If you have any questions, please contact us. This information is subject to change.

 - You do not have to be present at PUDDLE to enter the contest.

 - More than one artist can be involved in the creation as long as all are credited.

 - Photo manipulation is allowed, but information must be included when the photo is submitted.

 - Please send the highest resolution photo you have, since the entries are printed for display at PUDDLE, and sometimes printed in print magazine coverage as well.

-Entries will be judged on creativity, originality, reflection of the theme (The Spell of the Sea), and overall artistry.
+Entries will be judged on creativity, originality, reflection of the theme (The Clock Strikes Twelve), and overall artistry.

 Entries will be posted online on the PUDDLE website and on Flickr.
 Entries will also be displayed in a printed gallery at PUDDLE.
 (There will not be a contest at the event itself.)
 By entering, you give your permission for photos of your work to be posted at PUDDLE, on the website, and on Flickr, as well as submitted to magazines for possible publication.
 You retain ownership and copyright of your photos.